kbaseincubator/deploy_dev/README-buildenv.md

     sudo mv docker-compose /usr/local/bin/
     chmod +x /usr/local/bin/docker-compose

-# Option 3 Docker Toolbox / Kitematic- not tested (Mac OS X 10.8+ and Windows 7+ (64-bit))
+# Option 3 Docker Toolbox / Kitematic (Mac OS X 10.9+ and Windows 7+)

 Install Docker Toolbox from
 https://www.docker.com/toolbox

 This will install docker and docker-compose.
 Docker and container run in VirtualBox VM in the background.
+Open "Docker Quickstart Terminal" (or "Kitematic").
+When you open the terminal, a message tells you the IP Docker uses.
+This IP you will need to specify as PUBLIC_ADDRESS in the site.cfg for your deployment.